MrMusic25/linux-pref/README.md

 # linux-pref
-A repository with all my favorite aliases, settings, scripts, and installer scripts
+A repository with all my favorite aliases, settings, scripts, and installer scripts.

 ## Scripts and Usage

 ### INSTALL.sh
 Meant to be the main installation script - run this, and it will do all the heavy lifting for you.

-Status: Script now runs, displays help, and accepts arguments.
-Also set it up to link commonFunctions.sh.
-Doesn't do anything else (yet).
+Status: Only missing one or two functions, running script still doesn't do much.

+To-Do: bashrc() - Echo items to .bashrc AND/OR .zshrc for user AND root

 ### programInstaller.sh
-A multi-distro script that installs a list of programs.
+A multi-distro script that installs a list of programs, or a folder full of program lists.

 Usage: `./programInstaller.sh <list_of_programs>`

-Accepts a list of programs, seperated by breaks or whitespace, and attempts to install all programs.
-Note: Breaks are preferred over whitespace, so that one unavailable packages does not stop the whole installation.
-Programs list file my contain comments notated with #, those lines will be ignored.
+First argument should either be a single list of programs, or it can be a directory full of program lists.

-If no argument is given, it will look for 'programs.txt' in the same directory instead.
+If none is given, it will default to programLists/ in the current directory.
-Script exits with code 1 if no programs list is found.

 ### update.sh
-Another multi-distro script that updates the repos and upgrades all available packages
+Another multi-distro script that updates the repos and upgrades all available packages.

 Usage: `./update.sh <packages_to_install>`